 - Leave your bin on the kerb for collection by 5.30am.

 - Ensure your bin lid is closed.

-- The maximum weight of your recycling bin should not exceed 80 kilograms for both standard 240 litre bin and upsize 360 litre bin.
+- Avoid overloading your bin, the maximum weight of your recycling bin should not exceed 80 kilograms for either the standard 240 litre bin or upsized 360 litre bin.